“For we are God’s workmanship,

 which God prepared in advance for us to do”

-God has a plan and a purpose for each one of us.
-He has equipped, and will empower, us for that purpose.
+God has a plan and a purpose for each one of His people.
+He has equipped and will empower us for that purpose.
 It is in that purpose that we will begin to find our satisfaction – not because of any material rewards that it might bring, but because it is so worthwhile doing.

 Chesterton famously wrote, “If a thing is worth doing, it is worth doing badly.”
-That was not an excuse for sloppy work – its truth is in the fact that, if we are only able to do a worthwhile thing badly, it is still worthwhile doing!
+That was not an excuse for sloppy work – its truth is in the fact that if we are only able to do a worthwhile thing badly it is still worth doing!
 If we are only able to love Christ poorly, it is far better than not loving Him at all.
-And of course, in all of this, God is the One who will decide.
+And of course, in all of this, who is the one who will decide?

 God knows where I am.
 He can use me here.
 He will lead me on to wherever He wants me to be.

 Father God, please help me to trust you with my life.
-Help me to be more open to You, so that I will not waste the opportunities open to me now, but use them to Your glory.
+Help me to be more open to You, so that I will not waste the opportunities open to me now, but also hear you when you call me.
 Amen.